 I apologize to those who products have been reviewed later than intended or end up being later than intended.
 If you ever have a reason for a specifically timed review, please let me know ASAP and I will do my best to accommodate.
 This is true not just of Kickstarters but releases, supplement releases, and other promotions featuring your product.
 All that being said, I will do my best to be up front about review timing, why things are delayed, and regularly update the calendar and list of products on the line up.

 You can always find me on Twitter, but if you wish to discuss a review the best way to get in touch is e-mail.
 Whether you have a request for something I look into on my own dime or you are looking for reviewers for your product there are two ways to reach me.
 The easiest is to fill out the form below which will send an e-mail to reviews AT thewanderingalchemist DOT com.
 I will then reply to that from either reviews or crowley AT thewanderingalchemist DOT com.
 If you wish to e-mail me directly either of those addresses also work and you can also reach me via jcrowley31042 AT gmail DOT com.
-For a list of what is already in the line-up just head over to this page.
 Thank you for everyone who has contacted me and I look forward to talking RPGs with the rest of you!